Myriad-Dreamin/tinymist/editors/vscode/README.md

 typst watch --input=awa=1 --input=abaaba=2 main.typ
 ```

+Supported arguments:
+- entry file: The last string in the array will be treated as the entry file.
+  - This is used to specify the **default** entry file for the compiler, which may be overridden by other settings.
+- `--input`: Add a string key-value pair visible through `sys.inputs`.
+- `--font-path` (environment variable: `TYPST_FONT_PATHS`), Font paths, maybe overriden by `tinymist.fontPaths`.
+- `--ignore-system-fonts`: Ensures system fonts won't be searched, maybe overriden by `tinymist.systemFonts`.
+- `--creation-timestamp` (environment variable: `SOURCE_DATE_EPOCH`): The document's creation date formatted as a [UNIX timestamp](https://reproducible-builds.org/specs/source-date-epoch/).

 **Note:** Fix entry to `main.typ` may help multiple-file projects but you may loss diagnostics and autocompletions in unrelated files.

 Note: the arguments has quite low priority, and that may be overridden by other settings.